phinocio/phintweaks/UltSky - Inn Prices Fix/README.md

 ## Requiem - not supported

 - Not meant for Requiem alone, use at your own risk.
-Literally only changes the `RoomCost` global value to 10.
+Literally only changes the `RoomCost` global value to 10 and removes the `Constant` flag.

 # Compatibility